 Diabetes: Tests You Need and Why

-This blood test shows the average amount of glucose in your blood during the past two to three months.
+This blood test shows the average amount of glucose in your blood during the past 2 to 3 months.
 The results indicate how well your blood glucose is controlled and whether your treatment plan needs any changes.
-The A1c target for many people is less than 7%, but this target may vary depending on your age, duration of diabetes, and other risk factors.
+The A1C target for many people is less than 7%, but this target may vary depending on your age, duration of diabetes, and other risk factors.

-How often: At least two times a year if you are at your goal with stable glycemia; more frequently in people whose therapy has changed or who are not meeting glycemic goals.
+How often: At least 2 times a year if you are at your goal with stable glycemia; more often in people whose therapy has changed or who are not meeting glycemic goals.

 Blood lipids test

 This blood test checks for several types of fat in your blood.
-LDL (“bad”) cholesterol can narrow or block blood vessels, possibly leading to a heart attack or stroke—two big problems for people with diabetes.
+LDL (“bad”) cholesterol can narrow or block blood vessels.
+This can possibly lead to a heart attack or stroke—big problems for people with diabetes.
+Most people with diabetes will be advised to take statin medicines to lower cholesterol levels.
 Your total cholesterol should be lower than 200 mg/dl, and your LDL level should be lower than 100 mg/dl.
 If you have both diabetes and cardiovascular disease, your LDL level should be lower than 70 mg/dl.
 Triglycerides are another type of harmful fat that raise your risk for heart attack and stroke.
 Aim for a triglyceride level lower than 150 mg/dl.
 HDL (“good”) cholesterol helps keep your blood vessels healthy.
 Your HDL level should be higher than 40 mg/dl for men or higher than 50 mg/dl for women.